maehackere/Maehackere/README.md

 # Hello, I'm Hebah
 <a href="https://linkedin.com/in/hebah-hanieh"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-Motivated and detail-oriented Cybersecurity and IT student with practical experience in threat analysis, risk assessment, and administrative support.
-Skilled in investigating cyber threats, producing detailed reports, and applying technical expertise in Python programming and ethical hacking.
-Committed to securing and optimizing digital environments through strong analytical thinking and technical problem-solving.
-Seeking an entry-level role or internship in Cybersecurity or IT to contribute skills, grow professionally, and support organisational security goals.
+[Breif introduction]
+Motivated Cybersecurity and IT student eager to secure an internship to gain real-world experience and sharpen skills.
+Passionate about threat analysis, ethical hacking, and Python programming.
+Always up for a challenge—and having fun competing in CTF games.

 ## Objective